Starcounter/Docs/guides/blending/launcher/README.md

 </template>
 ```

-You can put your app's response there by mapping a HTTP GET request handler to this URI using [UriMapping.Map](/guides/blending/uri-mapping).
+You can put your app's response there by mapping a HTTP GET request handler to this URI using [Blender.MapUri](/guides/blending/blending).

 #### User icons area

-The icons in Launcher's top right hand side of the screen are composed from the responses to `/sc/mapping/user`.
+The icons in Launcher's top right hand side of the screen are composed from the responses to the string token `user`.

-You can put your app's response there by mapping a HTTP GET request handler to this URI using [UriMapping.Map](/guides/blending/uri-mapping).
+You can put your app's response there by mapping a HTTP GET request handler to this URI using [Blender.MapUri](/guides/blending/blending).

 [SignIn](https://github.com/StarcounterApps/SignIn) application uses this section to show login popup and details of signed in user.

 #### Settings area

 The in the top right corner of Launcher there is a cog icon that brings the Settings page.
-Clicking on it displays all partials mapped to `/sc/mapping/settings`.
+Clicking on it displays all partials mapped to the string token `settings`.

-You can put your app's response there by mapping a HTTP GET request handler to this URI using [UriMapping.Map](/guides/blending/uri-mapping).
+You can put your app's response there by mapping a HTTP GET request handler to this URI using [Blender.MapUri](/guides/blending/blending).

 #### Search

-Whatever you type to Launcher's edit field results in a HTTP GET request to `/sc/mapping/search?query=?`.
+Whatever you type to Launcher's edit field results in a HTTP GET request to the string token `search`.

-You may present search results by mapping a HTTP GET request handler to this URI using [UriMapping.Map](/guides/blending/uri-mapping).
+You may present search results by mapping a HTTP GET request handler to this URI using [Blender.MapUri](/guides/blending/blending).

 #### Blending/Layout editor